Frex: dependently-typed algebraic simplification: Related Work

-\section{Related work}
+\section{Related Work}

-\seclabel{related} Within the Coq ecosystem, an abundance of tactics enable algebraic simplification.
-Boutin's ring~\citeyearpar{boutin:reflection} and field tactics\footnote{See the Coq documentation: \url{https://coq.inria.fr/distrib/current/refman/addendum/ring.html} .} let programmers discharge proof obligations involving (and requiring!) addition, multiplication, and division operations.
-Strub's CoqMT~\citeyearpar{strub:coqmt} extends Coq's Calculus of Inductive Constructions, allowing users to extend the conversion rule with arbitrary decision procedures for first order theories (e.g. Presburger arithmetic).
-To ensure preservation of good meta-theoretical properties, Strub only extends term level conversion.
-Implementations of Hilbert's Nullstellensatz theorem (Harrison's in HOL Light~\citeyearpar{harrison:grobner} and Pottier's in Coq~\citeyearpar{pottier:grobner}) help users discharge proofs obligations involving polynomial equalities on a commutative integral domain.
+\seclabel{related} Within the Rocq ecosystem, an abundance of tactics enable algebraic simplification. \citepos{boutin:reflection} ring and field tactics\footnote{See the Rocq documentation: \url{https://rocq-prover.org/distrib/current/refman/addendum/ring.html} .} let programmers discharge proof obligations involving (and requiring!) addition, multiplication, and division operations. \citepos{strub:coqmt} CoqMT extends Rocq's Calculus of Inductive Constructions, allowing users to extend the conversion rule with arbitrary decision procedures for first order theories (e.g. Presburger arithmetic).
+To ensure preservation of good meta-theoretical properties, Strub extends only term level conversion.
+Implementations of Hilbert's Nullstellensatz theorem (\citepos{harrison:grobner} in HOL Light and \citepos{pottier:grobner} in Rocq) help users discharge proof obligations involving polynomial equalities on a commutative integral domain.

-Coq's \SetoidRewrite{} is an advanced tactic library for setoid rewriting. \footnote{See the Coq documentation: \url{https://coq.inria.fr/refman/addendum/generalized-rewriting.html} .} Disregarding the difference between the direct manipulation of proof-terms in \idris{} and the tactic-based manipulation in Coq, \SetoidRewrite{} provides abstractions for manipulating parameterised relations (covariant and contravariant), and users can register setoids of interest and custom `morphisms' --- horn-like equational clauses --- with the library.
+Rocq's \SetoidRewrite{} is an advanced tactic library for setoid rewriting. \footnote{See the Rocq documentation: \url{https://rocq-prover.org/refman/addendum/generalized-rewriting.html} .} Disregarding the difference between the direct manipulation of proof-terms in \idris{} and the tactic-based manipulation in Rocq, \SetoidRewrite{} provides abstractions for manipulating parameterised relations (covariant and contravariant), and users can register setoids of interest and custom `morphisms' --- horn-like equational clauses --- with the library.
 The various tactics in the library apply these user-defined axioms to the goal.
 Users may also register tactics, and the library includes an expressive collection of term-traversal primitives (climbing up and down the syntax tree, repeating sub-tactics, and so on).
 While \SetoidRewrite{} does not deal with algebraic simplification directly, it may help in generalising equality-based simplifiers to setoid-based simplifiers.
 In comparison, \Frexlib{}'s setoid reasoning is minimal, implementing only the necessary features for the library.